sirech/talk-applications-instead-of-libraries/presentation.md

 ???

-- you can guess that the fact that I'm giving a talk about this implies that this approach didn't work
+- I'm sitting here giving a talk about it, so it's a safe bet to assume this approach didn't work

 ---